 TO BE PUBLISHED May 2020

-- Waste policy - next steps following the government responses to the recent suite of consultations, including:
+- Next steps following the government response to consultations, including:

 - Recycling and reprocessing - the way forward for expansion of UK capacity;

 - Extended Producer Responsibility (EPR) - developing new systems for the wider sector, including Waste Electronic and Electrical Equipment (WEEE); and

 - Collections of household and business waste across England - overcoming barriers to consistency.

 With the recent report by the Committee on Climate Change on land use policies for reaching net-zero emissions by 2050, we also expect discussion around:

 - Reducing farm to household food waste - including standard public and private sector targets for moving consumers to best practice; and

 - Introducing mandatory food waste separation that utilises waste for other purposes.